-Day 183 of Year Long Roadtrip Following Scenic Byways in the USA
+Day 183 of a Year Long Road Trip Along America’s Scenic Byways

 All through the night at Lake Powell, VANilla jiggled like a bounce house full of ten year olds.
 Sand sprayed VANilla so hard, at times, the sound of it made me wonder if it were raining.
 We found no relief from the wind this morning as we headed southeast to Natural Bridges National Monument.